 As a suburban office building, the new UTC Headquarters building provided ample opportunities for stormwater mitigation and outdoor spaces for employees and visitors to relax.
 Weber Thompson’s Landscape Architecture team helped support the Landscape Architect: WBLA, Inc.

 Conserving and modernizing an existing building was a guiding principle for the project, inherently resulting in a reduced carbon footprint.
-Additionally, a variety of high-performance strategies were implemented in the development including: a well-insulated, tight envelope which reduces solar heat gain in summer and heat loss in winter; smart lighting which reacts to natural lighting levels; improved energy efficiency with a projected EUI of 30; variable air volume system (VAV) and dedicated outside air system combination (DOAS) resulting in a high-performance HVAC system; and a PV array installed on south-facing roof which generates energy on-site.
+A variety of high-performance strategies were implemented in the development including: a well-insulated, tight envelope which reduces solar heat gain in summer and heat loss in winter; smart lighting which reacts to natural lighting levels; improved energy efficiency with a projected EUI of 30; a variable air volume system (VAV) and dedicated outside air system combination (DOAS) resulting in a high-performance HVAC system; and a PV array installed on the south-facing roof which generates energy on-site.

 UTC Headquarters in the News